top of page

 • 14-inch diameter

-The first thing we do is provide a mock-up of the idea if there is not a picture provided and provide the measurements back to the client.
+Because the client was located hundreds of kilometres away, accuracy and built-in tolerance were critical from the start.
+The first thing we do is provide a mock-up of the idea if there is no picture provided and send the measurements back to the client.

 Canister Tops cut from Ash